 “For many years I was getting by, but never truly able to live.”

-It wasn’t until this past year that the pain had reached its worst.
-Vince also fell recently, which contributed to his pain.
-Since June, his pain had become so severe that he was missing work because of it.
+It wasn’t until 2018 that the pain had reached its worst.
+Vince had also fallen recently, which contributed to his pain.
+Eventually, his pain become so severe that he started missing work.
 He was experiencing pain on the left side of his body at his low back, sciatica, and down his leg.
-On a bad day, he would describe his pain as an 8/10, with 0 being no pain and 10 being the worst.
-Pain medication helped slightly, where the pain would hover at a consistent 6/10, but it was still limiting Vince from living his life to the fullest and even doing simple day-to-day tasks.
+On a bad day, he would describe his pain as an eight out of 10, with 10 being the worst.
+Pain medication helped slightly, usually bringing pain down to six out of 10.
+But it was still limiting Vince from living his life to the fullest and even doing simple day-to-day tasks.

-Vince was stuck in a whirlwind of treatment options without progress with his primary care doctor for about 6 months.
-He was visiting his doctor twice a month, trying epidural injections, and still having no significant pain relief.
-It was important for Vince to find pain relief without the heavy side effects of medication or the intense recovery of surgery.
-He longed to get back to his regular life, the life he enjoyed without debilitating pain.
-After a long, over-due conversation with his doctor, he was referred to Twin Cities Pain Clinic.
+Vince was stuck in a whirlwind of different treatments for about six months.
+He was visiting his doctor every two weeks and trying epidural injections.
+But he still found no significant pain relief.
+It was important for Vince to get relief without the heavy side effects of medication or the intense recovery of surgery.
+He longed to get back to the life he enjoyed without debilitating pain.
+After a long overdue conversation with his doctor, he was referred to Twin Cities Pain Clinic.

 Vince Chooses Spinal Cord Stimulation

 On November 27th, shortly after becoming a patient at Twin Cities Pain Clinic, Vince began the spinal cord stimulator trial.
-The first day of the trial his pain decreased significantly, where he had virtually no pain.
+On the first day of the trial, his pain decreased significantly.
 He was experiencing slight pressure from the implant process, but the pressure was nothing compared to the relief he received.
-After two or three days the pressure went away, and his pain was still drastically reduced to nearly 100% relief.
+After two or three days the pressure went away, and his pain reduced even further until it almost disappeared entirely.

 Vince now chooses to take the stairs, something he couldn’t do before the trial.
 He is now able to walk up five flights of stairs at a time and walk a mile with no pain.
 For a man once limited to his bed for days on end, to being able to climb a few flights of stairs, Vince knew the spinal cord stimulator was right for him.